firebase/genkit/docs/evaluation.md

 ## Advanced use

-`eval:flow` is a convenient way quickly evaludate the flow, but sometimes you might need more control over evaluation steps.
+`eval:flow` is a convenient way quickly evaluate the flow, but sometimes you might need more control over evaluation steps.
 You can perform all the step that `eval:flow` semi-manually.

 You can batch run your RAG flow and label the runs with a unique label which then will be used to extract evaluation data.